Maximizing Citizen Participation and Accelerating Solution-Oriented Activity

 The Community Peacebuilding and Cultural Sustainability (CPCS) Initiative

 Stefan Pasti is the founder and resource coordinator for The Community Peacebuilding and Cultural Sustainability (CPCS) Initiative (at www.cpcsi.org ).
-The CPCS Initiative provides research for critical challenges alerts, and support for collaborative problem solving initiatives which seek to maximize citizen participation.
+The Community Peacebuilding and Cultural Sustainability (CPCS) Initiative provides research and analysis for critical challenge alerts, and research and support for collaborative problem solving, community education, and citizen peacebuilding initiatives which seek to maximize citizen participation, and accelerate solution-oriented activity.

 Mr. Pasti has been actively involved in peacebuilding and community revitalization work for over 30 years—as a writer (in a variety of genres, including short story and short novel); an editor (newsletters, quotation collections); an advocate of ecologically sustainable communities; and a practitioner of voluntary simplicity.